Name: poinsettia (Euphorbia pulcherrima).

 Foliage: mid-green, oval, soft, sometimes tinged red.

-Climate: sub-tropical to tropical; indoor plant in cool climates.
+Climate: warm temperate to tropical; indoor plant in cool climates.

 Soil: well-drained, fertile loam or quality potting mix.